-Rigel Pharmaceuticals grew its revenue by 893% over the last year.
-That's a strong result which is better than most other loss making companies.
-The share price drop of 40% over twelve months would be considered disappointing by many, so you might argue the company is getting little credit for its impressive revenue growth.
+In the last twelve months, Rigel Pharmaceuticals increased its revenue by 2347%.
+That's well above most other pre-profit companies.
+The share price drop of 42% over twelve months would be considered disappointing by many, so you might argue the company is getting little credit for its impressive revenue growth.
 On the bright side, if this company is moving profits in the right direction, top-line growth like that could be an opportunity.
 Our monkey brains haven't evolved to think exponentially, so humans do tend to underestimate companies that have exponential growth.

 We consider it positive that insiders have made significant purchases in the last year.
 Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
-So it makes a lot of sense to check out what analysts think Rigel Pharmaceuticals will earn in the future (free profit forecasts)
+This free report showing analyst forecasts should help you form a view on Rigel Pharmaceuticals

 A Different Perspective

-While the broader market gained around 8.2% in the last year, Rigel Pharmaceuticals shareholders lost 40%.
+While the broader market gained around 10% in the last year, Rigel Pharmaceuticals shareholders lost 42%.
 Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
-Regrettably, last year's performance caps off a bad run, with the shareholders facing a total loss of 6.2% per year over five years.
+Regrettably, last year's performance caps off a bad run, with the shareholders facing a total loss of 0.9% per year over five years.
 We realise that Buffett has said investors should 'buy when there is blood on the streets', but we caution that investors should first be sure they are buying a high quality businesses.
-If you want to research this stock further, the data on insider buying is an obvious place to start.
-You can click here to see who has been buying shares - and the price they paid.
+It is all well and good that insiders have been buying shares, but we suggest you check here to see what price insiders were buying at.

-Rigel Pharmaceuticals is not the only stock that insiders are buying.
-For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.
+Rigel Pharmaceuticals is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.